brutus333/puppet-unifiedlogs/README.markdown

 class { '::unifiedlogs':
         hookdir => "/mnt",
+        label   => "LABEL",
 }

 hookdir is the top directory where the sshfs mounts are created.

 ## Usage

-Class unifiedlogs has two params: hookdir and package_name (the second is required only if the module is used on a Linux distribution different from Debian/Ubuntu or RHEL/Centos).
+Class unifiedlogs has three params: hookdir, label and package_name (the second is required only if the module is used on a Linux distribution different from Debian/Ubuntu or RHEL/Centos).

-Class unifiedlogs::exported has dir and user parameters explained above.\
+Class unifiedlogs::exported has dir, label and user parameters explained above.

 ## Reference